allenai/common/README.md

  2. Log in with username `allenai-role`, and the password from the `password.txt` file.
 This is the same password you used in step 4 above.
  3. Click "staging repositories" on the left.
  4. Use the search bar at the top right to search for "allenai".
  5. Find your staging repository and confirm that it has the contents you expect.
-Then, select it and click "close".
+Then, select it and click "Close".
 Closing takes a few minutes.
 Then you can see how the closing process went under "Activity".
 It sends an email to `dev-role@allenai.org` when it's done.
- 6. When it is done, select the repository again and hit "close".
+ 6. When it is done, select the repository again and hit "Release".
+ 7. You should see the new version appear under https://oss.sonatype.org/content/repositories/releases/org/allenai/common/

 You are done!